Jackevans47/F1-fan-page/README.md

       - The sign up form is set to be required.
       -  It has checkboxes for the optional survey.
-      -  When either form is sumbitted, leads to code institute page for sucsessful sign up showing the form is functional.
+      -  When either form is sumbitted, leads to code institute page for successful sign up showing the form is functional.

     + ### Features left to impliment